Common brushtail possum in New Zealand: Sport

-In 2010 the Royal New Zealand Society for the Prevention of Cruelty to Animals criticised a number of New Zealand schools which had carried out "possum-tossing contests", which involved throwing dead possums.
-The society said that "while it's technically not illegal, it's morally wrong to throw a dead animal around".
+In 2010, the Royal New Zealand Society for the Prevention of Cruelty to Animals criticised a number of New Zealand schools that had carried out "possum-tossing contests", which involved throwing dead possums.
+The society said, "while it's technically not illegal, it's morally wrong to throw a dead animal around".
 The principal of one of the schools said that the contest helped pupils to engage with the outdoors and had also included education about humane methods of possum control.
-A local newspaper editorial argued that the schools were in rural areas which had different practices, "both traditional and otherwise", to those of urban areas.
+A local newspaper editorial argued that the schools were in rural areas, which had different practices, "both traditional and otherwise", to those of urban areas.